evanrinehart/algebraic/README.md

 => Some[nil]
 ```

-Or you can use German or Spanish.
-Russian как / или also works.

 This is a basic enum class with four possibilities.
 Each Algebraic subclass
 has the case method which is the go-to technique for safely destructing or